Please Note: Our practice focuses on cases that occur in New Jersey.

 Despite these changes, the surveys still found a bias against men in opinions on who takes better care of an infant and whether it’s essential a child bond with their father.

 - 53% stated, breastfeeding aside, mothers do a better job than fathers caring for an infant.

 - 71% reported it’s equally important for infants to bond with both parents, but more than a quarter (27%) said it’s more vital for them to connect with their mothers.

 As you can see, in spite of changing parenting norms, fathers often find themselves subject to bias when it comes to parenting.
 While the law is clear that moms don’t have more rights than dads, it’s possible that bias in society may still affect custody decisions.

 Contact Our Skilled Bergen County Child Custody Attorneys for Help

-If you believe your rights as a father aren’t being given equal consideration, our Hackensack attorneys at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, are here for you.
+If you believe your rights as a father aren’t being given equal consideration, our Hackensack attorneys at Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, are here for you.
 We will advocate for you during the custody process to ensure that your rights are protected.
 We want to ensure you’re treated fairly and your child’s best interests are met.
 And if a custody order is already in place that you believe didn’t fairly take your rights into account, we can advise you about a possible modification to the order.

-You can schedule a consultation with an experienced attorney from our firm by calling us today at (201) 880-9770.
+You can schedule a case evaluation with an experienced attorney from our firm by calling us today at (201) 880-9770.
 You have equal rights as a parent.
 We will stand up for them.